Programhaven/TicTacToe/README.md

    **3.Run the Angular development server:**

-   Bash -ng serve
+   Bash -npm start

-   **4.Open a browser and navigate to http://localhost:4200.**
+   **4.Open a browser and navigate to http://localhost:4200**

 6. **API Endpoint Summary**